-This beautifully textured cake is soft, crumbly, and crunchy all at once.
+This beautifully textured cake is soft, crumbly, and crunchy all at once—a crowd-pleasing dessert you can serve all year.
 Semolina flour gives the light and tender interior a bit of heartiness, and almond paste in the batter keeps the cake moist.

 Preheat oven to 350 degrees.
 Generously butter a 9-inch springform pan; set aside.